MiguelGillesIT/IVOIRJOB/README.md

 ```

 8. Fill the database by uploading IVOIRJOB.sql  in **IVOIRJOB** database.
 The file is available in root directory of the project.
-9. Delete IVOIRJOB.sql in the root of the project directory
+9. Delete IVOIRJOB.sql in the root of the project directory.

 ## USAGE
 Run app with